Abhishek-2502/Git_Followers_Tracker/README.md

-# GitHub Follower Tracker Website
+# GitHub Follower Tracker

-The **GitHub Follower Tracker Website** is a web application designed to efficiently retrieve and display follower and following data for GitHub users.
+The **GitHub Follower Tracker** is a web application designed to efficiently retrieve and display follower and following data for GitHub users.
 It leverages the GitHub API to provide insights into user relationships on the platform.

 ## Table of Contents